Daith Piercing Prices: How Much Do They Cost?

 Where you go to get your piercing can also dictate the price of your new daith.
 If the studio you decide to go to is in a popular spot, with plenty of exposure, they will likely charge more than a lesser-known studio.

 These large, popular shops know they can rely on their reputation to draw in new customers who are willing to pay the premium they’re asking for, and so they don’t need to lower their prices to gain additional custom.

 Like going to a well-experienced piercer, going to a reputable studio is a near enough safe bet as they wouldn’t usually let anyone who is not proficient enough, work at their establishment.
 They have a name and reputation to maintain!

 However, do not let this deter you from going to a lesser-known piercing shop in a small town to get your daith piercing.

 Although they may not be well-known locally, or none of your friends have heard of them, they may still be run by experienced and talented piercers, who may even be offering cheaper piercings in order to compete with the larger and more popular piercing shops/chains.

 Just be sure to find out as much as possible about these smaller establishments to ensure they’re following all hygiene regulations.

 As mentioned, the daith piercing requires a specialist, curved needle to perform the piercing, which is part of the reason why daith piercings cost more than most others.
 That, and also the risk and delicacy of the piercing, which requires more talent and attention, thus commanding a higher price.

-Like many other industries, the location of the shop will affect the price of the service if you are going to get a piercing in a huge, high-cost city New York.
-You will be paying a heavily inflated price compared to paying for a piercing in a local small town or village.
+Like many other industries, the location of the shop will affect the price of the service.
+If you are going to get a piercing in a huge, high-cost city like New York, you will be paying a heavily inflated price compared to paying for a piercing in a local small town or village.

 The material used for your daith jewelry will also definitely play a part in determining the final cost of the piercing.